-As an upper-tier municipality, Middlesex County is responsible for managing growth and providing land use planning guidance and assistance for the County’s eight lower-tier municipalities.
-While the County's Official Plan is used to broadly outline goals and create a framework for planning across municipal boundaries, each lower-tier municipality has its own local Official Plan and Zoning By-law that provide detailed policies and land use designations.
+As an upper-tier municipality, Middlesex County is responsible for managing growth and providing land use planning guidance and assistance for the County’s eight local municipalities.
+While the County's Official Plan is used to broadly outline goals and create a framework for planning across municipal boundaries, each local municipality has its own local Official Plan and Zoning By-law that provide detailed policies and land use designations.
 For more information or to access any of these documents, please visit your local municipality's website.

-The first step of a development application is to talk to local municipal staff.
+The first step of a development application is to talk to Planning staff.
 They can provide information about how to apply, what the process will look like, and help to identify potential issues.
 The time it takes to process an application varies.
 Your local municipality can provide you with an estimate of the time it may take for a decision to be made.
 Many of these processes include fees.
 More information about land use planning in Ontario is available on the Resources page.

 Middlesex County is the Approval Authority for Official Plans, Official Plan Amendments, and Plans of Subdivision / Condominium.

 Middlesex County's Official Plan is a comprehensive policy document that establishes a long-term vision and sets out broad goals, objectives, and policies for the County.
 If a proposed land use or development is not in conformity with the County's Official Plan an amendment may be needed, however it is not anticipated that this will occur frequently.
 Official Plan Amendments are evaluated against principles of good planning, Provincial policy, and County policy.
 Potential applicants are required to consult the Planning Department before making a formal submission.

 Local Municipal Official Plan Amendments